Gunpowder empires: Ottoman Empire

 The first of the three empires to acquire gunpowder weapons was the Ottoman Empire.
 By the 14th century, the Ottomans had adopted gunpowder artillery.
 The adoption of the gunpowder weapons by the Ottomans was so rapid that they "preceded both their European and Middle Eastern adversaries in establishing centralized and permanent troops specialized in the manufacturing and handling of firearms."
 But it was their use of artillery that shocked their adversaries and impelled the other two Islamic empires to accelerate their weapons programs.
 The Ottomans had artillery at least by the reign of Bayezid I and used them in the sieges of Constantinople in 1399 and 1402.
 They finally proved their worth as siege engines in the successful siege of Salonica in 1430.
 The Ottomans employed Middle-Eastern as well as European foundries to cast their cannons, and by the siege of Constantinople in 1453, they had large enough cannons to batter the walls of the city, to the surprise of the defenders.

 The Ottoman military's regularized use of firearms proceeded ahead of the pace of their European counterparts.
 The Janissaries had been an infantry bodyguard using bows and arrows.
 During the rule of Sultan Mehmed II they were drilled with firearms and became "perhaps the first standing infantry force equipped with firearms in the world."
 The Janissaries are thus considered the first modern standing armies.
 The combination of artillery and Janissary firepower proved decisive at Varna in 1444 against a force of Crusaders, Başkent in 1473 against the Aq Qoyunlu, and Mohács in 1526 against Hungary.
 But the battle which convinced the Safavids and the Mughals of the efficacy of gunpowder was Chaldiran.

 The matchlock arquebus began to be used by the Janissary corps by the 1440s.
 The musket later appeared in the Ottoman Empire by 1465.
 Damascus steel was later used in the production of firearms such as the musket from the 16th century.
 At the Battle of Mohács in 1526, the Janissaries equipped with 2000 tüfenks (usually translated as musket) "formed nine consecutive rows and they fired their weapons row by row," in a "kneeling or standing position without the need for additional support or rest."
 The Chinese later adopted the Ottoman kneeling position for firing.
 In 1598, Chinese writer Zhao Shizhen described Turkish muskets as being superior to European muskets.
-The Chinese Wu Pei Chih (1621) later described Turkish muskets that used a rack-and-pinion mechanism, which was not known to have been used in any European or Chinese firearms at the time.
+The Ming-era Chinese work the Wubei Zhi or "Treatise on Armament Technology or Records of Armaments and Military Provisions" of 1621 later described Turkish muskets that used a rack and pinion mechanism, which was not known to have been used in any European or Chinese firearms at the time.